go-swagger/go-swagger/docs/contributing/getting-started.md

 3. Squash your commits (use `git rebase -i master`).
 Please make sure the resulting commit remains readable and meaningful.
 4. Provide sufficient test coverage with changes
-5. Do not bring in uncontrolled dependencies, including from fixtures or examples.
+5. Do not bring in uncontrolled dependencies, including from testdata or examples.
 If your idea really requires it, engage a conversation with the other maintainers to collect feedback.
 6. Sign-off commits with `git commit -s`.
 PGP-signed commits with verified signatures are not mandatory (but much appreciated)